 The sun was beaming, the water shimmering and the roar of the crowd echoed in the background.
-I was in my first one-on-one with my new manager at Reflektive and we were partaking in what would become a regular highlight of my week, our walking one-on-one meetings around the San Francisco Giants stadium by the water.
+I was in my first 1-on-1 with my new manager at Reflektive and we were partaking in what would become a regular highlight of my week, our walking 1-on-1 meetings around the San Francisco Giants stadium by the water.

 “People leave managers, not jobs” has become a cliché in human resource circles, but remains true.

 According to a recent Gallup study “one in two employees leave their job because of their manager.”
-Your one-on-one meetings with your manager are the most intensive time you spend together, and if you aren’t getting the value you need from your manager, you’re probably not running an effective one-on-one.
+Your 1-on-1 meetings with your manager are the most intensive time you spend together, and if you aren’t getting the value you need from your manager, you’re probably not running an effective 1-on-1.
 These are the make and break moments.
 It is important to treat them accordingly.

-Here are a few strategies I have used to increase the effectiveness of my one-on-one meetings.
+Here are a few strategies I have used to increase the effectiveness of my 1-on-1 meetings.

 - Setting an agenda